 ‘A lot of women get killed in the park,’ he says, leaning back; he is calmer now.

 ‘Yes, of course.
 It’s because they want to be.’

 He runs to the car, taking his chance and knowing that he will at last be taken, and seeing already as he drives from the Pavilion and away, the sad little office where the police clank in and out and the typewriter ticks out his unnerving statement: ‘She told me to kill her and I killed her.
-She spoke in many languages but she was telling me to kill her all the time.” (p107)
+She spoke in many languages but she was telling me to kill her all the time.’

 Lise is killed, and her killer will ask our sympathy for the two lives destroyed: “She told me precisely what to do.
 I was hoping to start a new life.”

 This is the joke at Lise’s expense.
-She is not in ‘the driver’s seat’: she delegates the moment of her death (or orgasm – popularised by Freud as “the little death”) to a man.
+She’s not in ‘the driver’s seat’.
+She delegates the moment of her death (or orgasm – popularised by Freud as “the little death”) to a man.

-Picture credit: writer’s own
+Picture credit: Travis Jones